What is bullying?

 - Cyber- all areas of internet, i.e. email, internet chat room misuse.
 Mobile threats by text messaging and calls.
 Misuse of associated technology, i.e. camera and video facilities

 We have established a Guardian system across KS2.
 Children are selected for being good role models.
 They then attend a day of training.
 This training includes a discussion about what bullying is and what they could do to help.
 There are around twelve guardians in total (comprising girls and boys).
 The guardians support children with fall outs in the playground, scaffolding discussions and resolving issues.
 Guardians then report any incidents to a member of staff who will follow up and ensure all involved are supported.

 Anti-bullying week in November

 Every year we celebrate anti-bullying week.
-This year out Guardians will write a new Anti Bullying policy and each class will complete work based on a text.
-We will continue to work with Evergreen.
+This year out Guardians wrote a new Anti Bullying policy and each class completed work based on a text.
+We continued to work with Evergreen.